michalk-k/Home-Assistant-TimscaleDB/timeseries.md

 The previous article was about collecting and presenting data stored cumulatively, such as energy consumption within a timespan.
 A different approach is needed when visualizing continuous data like temperature or CPU usage.
 While we still use TimescaleDB features to prepare data, the key difference lies in understanding the nature of the data and how to process it for visualization.

-During these exercises, we generally encounter two categories of data: rarely changing and frequently changing.
+During these exercises, we generally encounter two categories of data: rarely and frequently changing.

 The first category might include, for example, free disk space.
 Depending on the data collection method and storage utilization, there might be only a few samples per day.
 Although disk space can theoretically change every second, in the Home Assistant environment changes tend to be infrequent.
 Another example is temperature data from battery-powered sensors.